bradsk88/firefly-iii-royalbank-com/README.md

 So, scraping data from websites via a Chrome Extension is an alternative.

 ## Capabilities
+- Provides a template to scrape most banks by writing ~25 easy bits of code.
 - Includes a menu for logging in to Firefly III with Oauth 2
-- Provides code examples for interacting with the Firefly III API
+- Integrates with the [Chrome Extension Hub]() to streamline user experience.

 ## Building your own extension
 Fork this repo and use it as a base for your extension.
 Implement the content